canaanmckenzie/random_bookshelf/README.md

 ToDo:

-set as a recurring task at > 2:00 am EST refactor
+    -set as a recurring task at > 2:00 am EST -refactor